 The immune system is a wonderful thing.
 Without it we could not live a second–we would be totally consumed by bacteria and viruses.
 But, it is fickle.
 It can overreact or react in response to something that is not a pathogen.

 Allergies are caused by the immune system reacting in a way it should not, and giving us problems.
 Asthma is also caused by the immune system overreacting.

 Why do asthma and allergies often occur together?

-How does Chinese medicine approach asthma?
+How does Acupuncture approach asthma?

 The combination helps to create a synergy.
 Herbs correctly combined together are more powerful than single herbs.
 They also work together to reduce side effects.

-4. Tai ji and qi gong are slow moving exercises which help to improve the circulation of qi.
+Tai ji and qi gong are slow moving exercises which help to improve the circulation of qi.
 Chen Man-ching, one of the early and most famous tai ji teachers in America, began to study tai ji in order to help a chronic lung problem.
 The exercises helped to heal him and prevent his condition from coming back.

-skin.
+Chinese cupping is a technique which glass or plastic cups create a suction on the skin.
 This helps to increase the circulation at that area.
 It has been used with many different type of respiratory conditions.
 With asthma, it helps to open the lungs and increase the expectoration of phlegm.
 The tradition has also been used in Europe for a couple centuries and was captured in the movie Zorba the Greek.